Longitudinal collective modes in relativistic asymmetric magnetized nuclear matter within the covariant Vlasov approach: Formalism

 where $M^*_p=M^*_n=M^*=M-g_s\phi$, $M^*_e=m_e$, $e=\sqrt{4\pi/137}$ is the electromagnetic coupling constant.
-For nuclear matter parameters, we consider the following set of RMF models with constant couplings (see Table \ref{tab:nuclear} for their properties): NL3 \cite{nl3}, NL3 $\omega\rho$ \cite{Pais16,Horowitz01} and FSU \cite{fsu}.
+In the present study, we consider the mean-field approximation.
+We employ the RMF models NL3~\cite{nl3}, NL3~$\omega\rho$~\cite{Pais16,Horowitz01}, and FSU~\cite{fsu} with the constant couplings listed in Table~\ref{table1}.
+The properties of these models are summarized in Table~\ref{tab:nuclear}.
 This set of models is chosen because they span a quite large range of nuclear matter parameters, in particular incompressibility, symmetry energy, and its slope and effective mass, all at saturation.

 The contributions of the meson and electromagnetic fields to the Lagrangian density, as introduced in Eq.~(\ref{lag}), are expressed as follows:

 where $\Omega _{\mu \nu }=\partial _{\mu }V_{\nu }-\partial _{\nu }V_{\mu }$, $\vec{B}_{\mu \nu }=\partial _{\mu }\vec{b}_{\nu }-\partial _{\nu } \vec{b} _{\mu }-\Gamma_{\rho }(\vec{b}_{\mu }\times \vec{b}_{\nu })$ and $F_{\mu \nu }=\partial _{\mu }A_{\nu }-\partial _{\nu }A_{\mu }$.
 The parameters $\kappa$, $\lambda$, and $\xi$ are self-interacting couplings and the $\omega-\rho$ coupling $\Lambda_v$ is included to soften the density dependence of the symmetry energy above saturation density.
 Our calculations will be restricted to the mean-field approximation.
 Hence, only the time components of the $\omega$ and $\rho$ vector meson fields are different from zero at equilibrium: